jaebrn/McBling/P5-Project/README.md

 Rights for gifs, fonts and songs used are reserved by the respective owners.

 ## Notes on code comments and documentation
-This game can uses a sound library and the p5js environment.
+This game  uses a sound library and the p5js environment.
 It can be cloned from this github in order to have all the gifs and images assets.

 The inputs for Player 1 are as follows:
 1,2,3,4,5,6,7,8,9 & 0 on the keyboard (not numpad) as substitutions for the phone number keys.
 'Enter' replaces the 'answer' button, and 'Backspace' replaces the 'decline' button.